ntvr/stylelint-config/README.md

 ## Usage with SCSS

-To lint SCSS files (i.e. `*.scss`, not `*.sass`), add the `scss` config that extends [stylelint-config-standard-scss], fixes its incompatibilities with our main config, and overrides some rules to better work with complex stylesheets:
+To lint SCSS files (i.e. `*.scss`, not `*.sass`), add the `scss` config that extends [stylelint-config-standard-scss][repo-stylelint-config-standard-scss], fixes its incompatibilities with our main config, and overrides some rules to better work with complex stylesheets:

 ```json